Enter positive values for inflows at nodes (negative values for outflows). Enter pipe diameter of 0.0 to make a pipe non-existent.

 if English units are selected for Q.

-Equations and Methodology
+Equations and Methodology for Pipe Networks

-Back to Calculation
+Back to Pipe Network Analysis Calculation

 Hazen Williams friction losses, and the Hardy Cross method to determine the flow rate in

 each pipe, loss in each pipe, and node pressures in the network.
 Minor losses (due to valves, pipe